martsberger/django-pivot/Readme.rst

 Tests
 -----

-The test suite is run by `Travis <https://travis-ci.org/martsberger/django-pivot>`_ with Django versions 1.11, 2.0 and 2.1 and backends sqlite, MySQL, and Postgres.
+The test suite is run by via Github actions for pushes to master and pull requests to master with Django versions 3.2.21, 4.1.11, and 4.2.5 and backends sqlite, MySQL, and Postgres.
 If you want to run the test suite locally, from the root directory::

     python runtests.py